+The Analytical Dashboard

 4.2 Use Cases Identification

 Procurement analytics use cases can be initiated by utilizing dashboards to track key performance indicators (KPIs) in order to measure the impact of decisions and related activities.
 Following a structured approach to use case identification, including stakeholder consultation and prioritization, the developed analytical dashboard will address the most critical needs of the users and deliver valuable insights for decision-making.
 Accordingly, the following use cases are worth mentioning and sharing with stakeholders for consideration.